List of Baby Steps episodes

 This is a list of episodes from the anime Baby Steps.
-The Baby Steps anime series began airing on April 6, 2014.
-It was simulcast with English, Spanish, and Portuguese subtitles by Crunchyroll through NHK Enterprise.
-The series lasted a total of 25 episodes from April 6, 2014, to September 21, 2014.
-A second season was announced for Spring 2015.
-Like season 1, season 2 was simulcast by Crunchyroll.

-Baby Steps
+The first 25-episode season aired from April 6 to September 21, 2014.
+The second 25-episode season aired from April 5 to September 20, 2015.
+Both seasons were simulcast by Crunchyroll.

+Episode list

+Season 1

 The first season of Baby Steps introduces us to Eiichirō Maruo.
 He is a person who manages to get straight A's in all of his classes from his meticulous note taking.
 One day he decides he needs to put more exercise into his schedule and finds a pamphlet for a free tennis class.
 Eiichirō attends and falls in love with the game.
 He slowly turns his habits from studying for class to studying for tennis.
 Season 1 covers the first two years and introduces us to his friends at STC Tennis Club.